Close Menu

 Facebook Twitter LinkedIn Pinterest Email Copy Link

-Iron is a vital mineral that helps transport oxygen in your body through red blood cells.
-Your body needs around 8–18 mg of iron daily to stay healthy and prevent issues like fatigue.
-Iron is crucial for growth, making energy, and creating hormones.
-You can get iron from both animal sources, like meat, and plant-based foods, like beans.
-Certain fortified foods, like breakfast cereals, also contain iron.
-Ensuring you get enough iron is key to preventing other health problems.
-Knowing which foods are high in iron can guide you in making nutritious food choices.
+Iron is an essential mineral that helps transport oxygen in the body through red blood cells.
+To maintain good health and avoid issues like fatigue, adults typically need about 8 to 18 milligrams of iron daily.
+Iron is critical for growth, energy production, and hormone synthesis.
+You can obtain iron from both animal sources, such as meat, and plant-based foods, like beans.
+Additionally, certain fortified foods, such as breakfast cereals, also provide iron.
+Ensuring you get enough iron is vital to preventing various health problems.
+Being aware of which foods are high in iron can help you make nutritious dietary choices.

 Table of Contents show